Prozilla/Piston-game/README.md

 ![In-game screenshot of the level above](https://user-images.githubusercontent.com/63581117/167123795-9970f8f0-8a8a-405b-9841-70f904f74ab4.png)

-Every pair of 2 digits represents a tile, the first digit determines the tile type and the second digit its rotation.
+Every pair of digits represents a tile, the first digit determines the tile type and the second digit the rotation.

-Tile types:
+#### Tile types:

 0: background tile,
 1: foreground tile,